-There have been no substantive changes from, or additions to, the risks described in our Annual Report on Form 10-K for the year ended December 31, 2016.
+We have marked with an asterisk () those risks described below that reflect substantive changes from, or additions to, the risks described in our Annual Report on Form 10-K for the year ended December 31, 2016.

 We have a history of losses which may continue in the future, and we cannot be certain that we will achieve or sustain profitability.